DanSohn/lumenary/index.md

 Picture phones
 Locators

-## Secondary research
+## Secondary Research
+### Overview
+The secondary research conducted has been instrumental in forming a more educated perspective on the landscape of problems caregivers and patients afflicted with Alzheimer's disease face.
+The first listed source compares the benefits of various ICT interventions on informal caregivers of people living with dementia (of which Alzheimer's disease is the most common form).
+This study is directly relevant to our app, and also highlights a number of phone services currently available to people in these situations.
+The second source provided some statistics about the demographic of caregivers and people suffering from dementia.
+The third source gave some good information about assisted living settings.
+This is mainly pertaining to formal caregivers in these assisted living homes, but also brings to light some potential issues we could address with our app.

 1. - Up to 75% of people living with dementia in the United States are cared for by family members in their homes
    - Dementia caregivers have higher levels of depression, anxiety and other mood disorders compared with caregivers of older adults without dementia
    - Research has shown that technology-based interventions can improve these outcomes on all sides of the equation
    - Study focused on the effects of ICT interventions on the health of informal dementia caregivers
    - **Interventions studied (in the home)**
       - Care consultant
         - Helped to establish individualized plan of care which can include tasks such as utilizing Alzheimer’s Association services
       - Automated voice response system
       - Phone services like support groups, strategies to reduce disruptive behavior, and a distraction call for the care recipient
       - Videotapes with strategies to improve recipient’s dressing and eating skills, or skill training for the caregiver (coaching)